What are Capital Credits?

-The Graham County Electric Cooperative, Inc. (GCEC) & Graham County Utilities' (GCU) board of directors decide each year if capital credits are to be disbributed, based on the financial health of the cooperatives.
+The Graham County Electric Cooperative, Inc. (GCEC) & Graham County Utilities, Inc. (GCU) board of directors decide each year if capital credits are to be distributed, based on the financial health of the cooperatives.
 During some years the co-op may experience high growth in the number of new accounts added, or severe storms may result in the need to spend additional funds to repair lines.
 Both events might keep members equity low, causing the board to defer any capital credit refunds.

 Members will not lose capital credits.
 All capital credits from each year that members have been served by GCEC and/or GCU, are maintained until such time as the board refunds them.
 Each year an "allocation" is calculated and allocation notices are sent to members using our services for that year.

 Refunding capital credits expresses one of the seven cooperative principals---Members' Economic Participation.
-This principle states: "Members allocate surpluses for any or all of the following purposes; develope the cooperative, possibly by setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the cooperative, and supporting other activities approved by the membership."
+This principle states: "Members allocate surpluses for any or all of the following purposes; develop the cooperative; setting up reserves; benefiting members in proportion to their transactions with the cooperative; and supporting other activities approved by the membership."

 What happens if the Capital Credits are for a deceased spouse or parent?